Celebrating Over 40 Years!

 music students, community bands, industry partners and others who share its goals.

-For more information contact John Balsillie, MBA Executive Director.
+For more information contact Chelsey Hiebert, MBA Executive Director.

 Music is an agent of hope.
 A dynamic and valuable device that helps up to heal and to bring us together.
 The First Peoples of Canada understood this and used music to reunite, resolve and reconcile.
 In the spirit of reconciliation, we acknowledge that MBA activities take place on Treaty Territory – land that was maintained and earnestly cared for by Indigenous peoples before European settlement.
 Manitoba is the original lands of Anishinaabe, Cree, Oji-Cree, Dakota, and Dene peoples, and is the homeland of the Métis Nation.
 We acknowledge that Winnipeg benefits daily from Treaty 3 water that comes from Shoal Lake 40.
 It is with sincere sentiment that we recognize the mistakes of our recent and distant past.
 In working towards a Canada that benefits us all, we commit to seeking a greater understanding of Canada’s diverse cultural relationships through continued work with Indigenous communities; we commit to live in ways that honour and respect the treaties that were made on these territories; and we commit to stewarding the land in harmony for all who will come after us.